krauseangelique/OnClickCalculator/README.md

 # OnClickCalculator
-Calculator on Javascrip based on on click event first draft
+Calculator on Javascrip based on onClick event first draft